Bostan Karim: Karim's witnesses

 “Not reasonably available” meant that the witnesses were not in Guantanamo.
 But both Abaidullah and Abdullah Wazir were present in Guantanamo.
-Late, during the nine months it took to convene Tribunals for the 558 detainees who remained at Guantanamo there was a policy change about allowing detainees to call other detainees as witnesses.
+Late, during the nine months it took to convene tribunals for the 558 detainees who remained at Guantanamo there was a policy change about allowing detainees to call other detainees as witnesses.
 Following the policy change, the Personal Representative would meet with the witness, and take a statement, if they were classified at a different level of compliance than the detainee who requested them.
 The detainee was only allowed to question their witness, live and in person, if they were classified at the same level of compliance as their witness.

 Karim's testimony

 Karim chose to have the allegations against him read out, one at a time, so he could respond to each one in turn.

 Karim denied being a member of the Taliban, or al-Qaeda.
-He denied knowing any Arabs, He denied having anything to do with land mines.
+He denied knowing any Arabs.
+He denied having anything to do with landmines.
 He pointed out that he had to borrow money for the last buying excursion for his two stores.

 Karim acknowledged that he was arrested at the border, when the minibus he was a passenger in was stopped.
 One of the other passengers was Abdullah Wazir, someone who had been a friend of his six years ago.
 When the van was stopped at the border, the border control agents asked three of the passengers to step out, including Wazir.
 When Wazir stepped out he unexpectedly handed Karim a package.
-Karim didn't know what it was at first.
+Karim did not know what it was at first.
 He thought it might have been a camera.
 It was, in fact, Wazir's cell phone.
 Most of the money was Wazir's as well, except for 3,500 Rupees.

 Karim said the burn scars on his hand and knee were from his childhood.
 His mother told him that when he was a toddler she had turned her back and he had tried to crawl on the cooking stove.
 He expressed skepticism that his pattern of burns, to two isolated parts of his body, could have been caused by an explosion.

 Karim blamed the allegations against him on his former partner Abaidullah.
 He broke their partnership after a dispute over money.
 He felt Abaidullah owed him 80,000 Rupees.
 Abaidullah only acknowledged 60,000 Rupees.
 Karim suspected that Abaidullah may have drawn him into this trouble out of spite.
-Karim said that Abaidullah wouldn't have known what caused the scars to his hand because he had never told him.
+Karim said that Abaidullah would not have known what caused the scars to his hand because he had never told him.

 Karim acknowledged serving as a missionary.
 However, his missionary work was for a branch of Islam that preached peace and tolerance.
 They were suppressed by the Taliban because of their exposition of tolerance and unwillingness to engage in jihad.